Towards a Canonical Divergence within Information Geometry: Contents and line of reasoning

-It turns out that, at least in general, the canonical divergence $\Div(p,q)$ is not a potential function of $\Pi_q(p)$, i.e. $\grad_q\,\Div(p,\cdot)\neq\Pi_q(p)$, as well as $\Div^*(p,q)$ is not a potential function of $\Pi_q^*(p)$, i.e. $\grad_q\,\Div^*(p,\cdot)\neq\Pi^*_q(p)$.
+{ We emphasize that within Eqs. \eqref{divergenceI} and \eqref{divergence*I} we have made a particular choice.
+Specifically, we integrate $\Pi_t$ along a $\nabla$-geodesic and $\Pi^*_t$ along a $\nabla^*$-geodesic in order to get the canonical divergence and its dual function, respectively.
+If $\Pi_t$ and $\Pi^*_t$ are integrable, then the canonical divergence \eqref{divergenceI} and the dual divergence \eqref{divergence*I} would be independent of the particular path from $p$ to $q$.
+Unfortunately,} it turns out that, at least in general, the canonical divergence $\Div(p,q)$ is not a potential function of $\Pi_q(p)$, i.e. $\grad_q\,\Div(p,\cdot)\neq\Pi_q(p)$, as well as $\Div^*(p,q)$ is not a potential function of $\Pi_q^*(p)$, i.e. $\grad_q\,\Div^*(p,\cdot)\neq\Pi^*_q(p)$.
 However, we succeed to supply an orthogonal decomposition of $\Pi$ in terms of the canonical divergence gradient and a vector field that is orthogonal to $\nabla$-geodesics.
 On the other hand, we provide an orthogonal decomposition of $\Pi^*$ in terms of the dual divergence gradient and a vector field that is orthogonal to $\nabla^*$-geodesics.

 \begin{theorem} Let $(\Ma,\metric,\nabla,\nabla^*)$ be a statistical manifold and $\U\subset\Ma$ be a dually convex set.
 For $p,q\in\U$ consider the canonical divergence $\Div(p,q)$ and its dual divergence $\Div^*(p,q)$.
 Let $\Pi_q(p)$ and $\Pi^*_q(p)$ given by Eq. \eqref{P} and Eq. \eqref{P*}, respectively.
 Then we have